 Care Ministry’s mission is to help people through a crisis and to help people find spiritual and emotional health.
 Our response to the COVID- 19 crisis has been swift and in full alignment with our mission.

 “As I loved you so you must love one another.”
 John 13:34

 Care Ministry looks forward to serving you and caring for you as the Covid 19 quarantine passes.
 Much of what Care Ministry does will stay the same but some aspects will need to be adjusted.
 Please continue reading below to see how some ministries will be altered until the Covid crisis passes.

 - Telecare – Called each family in the directory, offering prayer and scripture, and asking for any prayer or praise requests.

-- Pass-it-On Ministry is sending birthday cards to our homebound members on or near their birthday since they are not able to visit in person as we would under normal conditions.
+• Pass-it-On Ministry will send birthday cards to our homebound members on or near their birthday unless visits are welcomed.